The Stepwise Deception: Simulating the Evolution from True News to Fake News with LLM Agents

-To our best knowledge, there is no prior work on language-based evaluation of fake news evaluation.
-Hence, we introduce FUSE-EVAL, which tracks information distortion and provides quantitative insights into how true news evolves into fake news.
-It is a multi-dimensional evaluation framework that analyzes the degree of deviation between news after evolution and the original news, which includes aspects such as Sentiment Shift (SS), New Information Introduced (NII), Certainty Shift (CS), STylistic Shift (STS), Temporal Shift(TS), and Perspective Deviation (PD).
-Our FUSE framework is also validated through comprehensive simulation experiments, demonstrating a strong alignment with real-world observations from prior research.
-First, our simulations reveal \textit{a clear accumulation distortion effect} as news spreads through the network, with information gradually deviating further from its original form~\cite{de1962mass,de2024application,nian2022model}.
-Additionally, \textit{in high-clustering networks, true news evolves into fake news more rapidly} compared to scale-free and random networks, consistent with previous studies~\cite{trpevski2010model,lind2007spreading}.
-Furthermore, political fake news spreads significantly faster than topics such as terrorism, natural disasters, science, urban legends, or financial information, which also aligns with earlier findings~\cite{rubin2022misinformation,lazer2018science}.
+Given the absence of prior work on language-based evaluation of fake news evolution, we introduce \textbf{FUSE-EVAL}, a novel multidimensional evaluation framework that quantifies the deviation of evolved news from its original form across multiple dimensions, including Sentiment Shift (SS), New Information Introduced (NII), Certainty Shift (CS), STylistic Shift (STS), Temporal Shift(TS), and Perspective Deviation (PD).
+Our comprehensive experiments validate FUSE's \textit{strong alignment} with real-world observations from prior research.
+The results reveal three key findings: (1) news exhibits \textit{clear accumulation distortion effects}, where content progressively deviates from its original form during spread~\cite{de2024application}; (2) true news evolution to fake news occurs more rapidly in \textit{high-clustering networks} than in scale-free or random networks~\cite{trpevski2010model}; (3) \textit{political news} shows significantly faster evolution rates compared to other topics (terrorism, natural disasters, science, and finance)~\cite{lazer2018science}.

-To construct a responsible web environment, our research underscores the importance of \textit{strategic interventions during the early stages of fake news evolution}.
-Rather than waiting until misinformation has widely spread, we introduce an official agent that actively intervenes when the degree of information deviation reaches a critical threshold.
-This agent issues timely official statements, incorporating reliable sources to slow down or counteract the evolution of fake news.
-By providing a trusted narrative early in the process, this approach helps correct circulating misinformation, reducing its impact and limiting further spread.
-These findings offer practical insights into the role of timely, authoritative interventions for effective misinformation governance.
+To construct a responsible online environment, our research reveals the importance of \textit{strategic interventions during the early stages of fake news evolution}.
+Rather than waiting until fake news has widely spread, we introduce an official agent that intervenes when information deviation reaches critical thresholds, issuing authoritative statements with reliable sources to counteract misinformation spread.
+This early intervention approach demonstrates the effectiveness of timely, authoritative responses in misinformation governance.